 If children have special dietary requirements we do our best to support the child.
-We ask that parents convey to the teacher the specifics of the child's needs and that parents assist us in meeting these.
-Health plans are devised in consultation between parents, teacher and health professionals, in some instances.
+We ask that parents and carers convey to the teacher the specifics of the child's needs and that families assist us in meeting these.
+Health plans are devised in consultation between parents/carers, teacher and health professionals, in some instances.

-The school respects parents' choices and does not promote one kind of diet over another.
-Teachers encourage tolerance in the classroom around family food choices.
+The School respects the choices of families and does not promote one kind of diet over another.
+Teachers encourage tolerance in the classroom around food choices.

-The school has a vegetarian protocol for whole school events (doesn't necessarily include camps).
+The School has a vegetarian protocol for large and public events (doesn't necessarily include camps).